What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 So that man sitting across from me had a choice.

-- Keep trying to win her back with temporary effort and fear-driven fixes.
+- Keep trying to win her back with temporary effort and fear-driven quick fixes.

-- Or commit to becoming someone he could respect.
+- Or commit to becoming someone he could respect and become proud of.

 He chose growth.